Ptolemaic navy: History

 Antigonus started a gigantic ship-building program, building five dockyards stating he would soon have a navy of 500 ships, but only 250 of these were actually constructed.
-However, Ptolemy I had the ascendancy during this period, since Antigonus’ demoralized troops complained that Ptolemy was "dominating the sea".
+However, Ptolemy I had the ascendancy during this period, since Antigonus' demoralized troops complained that Ptolemy was "dominating the sea".
 During this period, when Antigonus focused his attention to the Aegean Sea, that was when Ptolemy I also became personally active in the Aegean.
-In 314 BC that Antigonus made his declaration of ‘freedom for the Greeks,’ intended to scupper the political influence of the other Alexandrian successors in the Aegean.
+In 314 BC, Antigonus made his declaration of 'freedom for the Greeks', intending to scupper the political influence of the other Alexandrian successors in the Aegean.
 Feeling that his own political interests were being threatened by Antigonus he also issued a similar declaration, and order a naval force of 50 ships be sent to the Peloponnese, under the command of admiral Polycleitus.

-In 313 BC, Seleucus (who was serving as Ptolemy’s Admiral) led a Ptolemaic fleet around Phoenicia and into the Aegean.
-This force assisted Cassander’s navy in attacking Lemnos, before retiring to the island of Cos.
-Ptolemy I attentions then were diverted elsewhere, in dealing with a revolt in Cyrene and Demetrius’ presence in Syria, as well as spending time organizing Cyprus.
+In 313 BC, Seleucus (who was serving as Ptolemy's admiral) led a Ptolemaic fleet around Phoenicia and into the Aegean.
+This force assisted Cassander's navy in attacking Lemnos, before retiring to the island of Cos.
+Ptolemy I attentions then were diverted elsewhere, in dealing with a revolt in Cyrene and Demetrius' presence in Syria, as well as spending time organizing Cyprus.
 Antigonus’ war fleet was active around the Aegean in between 313 and 312 BC, and attacked Miletus.
 After the peace agreement brokered in 311 BC, Ptolemy I took personal command a Ptolemaic fleet sent on an expedition into the Aegean, the intention may have been to capture the Macedonian throne from Cassander.
 Ptolemy I succeeded in capturing Andros and Megara, and managed to military garrison both Sicyon and Corinth, after a diplomatic negotiations with Polyperchon.
 It was during this naval expedition that the future Ptolemy II was born on Cos during this naval expedition, which may have in influenced his own future interest in the maritime affairs.

-In 306 BC Antigonus ordered his fleet under his son Demetrius to head to Cyprus for what was to be the decisive naval conflict with Ptolemy, this naval engagement was known as the Battle of Salamis of 306 BC, that resulted in victory for Antigonid forces.
+In 306 BC, Antigonus ordered his fleet under his son Demetrius to head to Cyprus for what was to be the decisive naval conflict with Ptolemy, this naval engagement was known as the Battle of Salamis of 306 BC, that resulted in victory for Antigonid forces.
 Following the defeat of Ptolemaic navy at Salamis the Ptolemaic Kingdom ceased to be the dominant naval force in the Eastern Mediterranean.
-In 305 BC the Antigonid navy sent a large fleet of 200 warships and 170 transports on an expedition to capture Rhodes one of Ptolemy’s major allies.
-Almost ten years following the navy's loss at Salamis the navy was rebuilt and was once again projecting its naval power into the Aegean and Eastern Mediterranean, taking full control of Cyprus for good.
+In 305 BC, the Antigonid navy sent a large fleet of 200 warships and 170 transports on an expedition to capture Rhodes one of Ptolemy’s major allies.
+Almost ten years following the navy's loss at Salamis, the navy was rebuilt and was once again projecting its naval power into the Aegean and Eastern Mediterranean, taking full control of Cyprus for good.